 Most people want to stay in their homes as long as possible.
 Trouble is, their homes may not be aging as well as they are.
 Take the bathroom.
 Because of its hard and slippery surfaces, almost 235,000 people visit the emergency room each year with injuries suffered while bathing, showering, or using the facilities.
 Despite that, many homeowners resist even small changes that would make the room safer because they fear their beautiful bathroom will end up looking institutional.

 When people think of bathroom grab bars, they picture what they’ve seen in hospitals – harsh, metal pieces that can be cold to touch.
 But there is good news!
-LiveWell Mobility and Modifications has many styles, colors, and material for our grab bars and we will gladly assist you in finding the best grab bars for your needs.
+LiveWell Mobility and Modifications has many styles, colors, and materials for our grab bars and we will gladly assist you in finding the best grab bars for your needs.

 A grab bar is a supportive rail that is typically attached to the bathroom wall and can assist a user in transferring more easily and safely into and out of the bathtub or shower or maneuvering onto and off of the toilet.
 Grab bars also provide additional support when washing in the bath or shower and are a simple cost-effective way to reduce slips and falls on wet floors.